allelomorph/ContainerStreamIO/README.md

 # Container Stream I/O
 A header-only solution to enable both input and output streaming of various Standard Library data structures.
-Based on [Tim Severeijns' Container Printer](https://github.com/TimSevereijns/ContainerPrinter).
+Inspired by and originally a fork of [Tim Severeijns' Container Printer](https://github.com/TimSevereijns/ContainerPrinter).

 ## Goals
 Originally: